 For a pure state in an infinite-dimensional Hilbert space the stellar function is defined by

 The stellar rank, $r^*(\psi)$, is equal to the number of zeroes in the function $F^*_\psi (\alpha)$.
-For our purposes, we are interested in characterising non-Gaussian measurements, to which end we use the convex roof construction for mixed states,
+For our purposes, we are interested in characterising non-Gaussian measurements, for which we use the convex roof construction for mixed states,

-and we will extend this definition to POVM elements.
+and we extend this definition to POVM elements.
 As we are dealing with binary POVMs, we will take the maximum stellar rank between the two elements.
-In other words for a POVM, $\left\{\hat{\Pi}_1, \hat{\Pi}_2\right\}$, we define the following,
+In other words, for a POVM we define the following: